Hanspeter Bellingrodt

-Hanspeter Bellingrodt (born 25 April 1943) is a Colombian former sports shooter.
+Hanspeter Bellingrodt (25 April 1943 – 10 March 2024) was a Colombian sports shooter.
 He finished fifteenth in the 50 metre running target event at the 1972 Summer Olympics and thirteenth in the 50 metre running target event at the 1976 Summer Olympics.

 His brothers Horst and Helmut Bellingrodt were Olympians as well.

+Bellingrodt died on 10 March 2024, at the age of 80.